Why should I vaccinate my pet?

 Our ‘core’ dog vaccine is recommended for all dogs.
 This provides protection against canine distemper, parvovirus, parainfluenza and infectious canine hepatitis and is given every 3 years.
 We also offer a kennel cough vaccine that is given annually.
 This is recommended for all dogs and is a requirement for dogs going into kennels.

 Puppies can be vaccinated from 6 weeks, kittens from 8 weeks and rabbits from 10 weeks of age.
-Puppies and kittens will need a course of at least two vaccinations, normally 3 to 4 weeks apart.
+Puppies and kittens will need a course of around three vaccinations, normally 2 to 4 weeks apart with their final vaccine given art approximately 16 weeks of age.

 We recommend that rabbits are vaccinated against viral haemmorhagic disease.
 This disease can be caught directly from another rabbit.
 The virus can also survive for a long time in the environment and can be carried on objects such as shoes and bedding.
 There is no known cure once a rabbit is infected and unfortunately most infected rabbits die.